*The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.*

 The numbers were staggering.
 In 1793, just a few years after the first, albeit unintentional, shipment of American cotton to Europe, the South produced around five million pounds of cotton, again almost exclusively the product of South Carolina’s Sea Islands.
 Seven years later, in 1800, South Carolina remained the primary cotton producer in the South, sending 6.5 million pounds of the luxurious long-staple blend to markets in Charleston, Liverpool, London, and New York.6 But as the tighter, more abundant, and vibrant Petit Gulf strain moved west with the dreamers, schemers, and speculators, the American South quickly became the world’s leading cotton producer.
 By 1835, the five main cotton-growing states—South Carolina, Georgia, Alabama, Mississippi, and Louisiana—produced more than five hundred million pounds of Petit Gulf for a global market stretching from New Orleans to New York and to London, Liverpool, Paris and beyond.
 That five hundred million pounds of cotton made up nearly 55 percent of the entire United States export market, a trend that continued nearly every year until the outbreak of the Civil War.
 Indeed, the two billion pounds of cotton produced in 1860 alone amounted to more than 60 percent of the United States’ total exports for that year.7

 The astronomical rise of American cotton production came at the cost of the South’s first staple crop—tobacco.
 Perfected in Virginia but grown and sold in nearly every southern territory and state, tobacco served as the South’s main economic commodity for more than a century.
 But tobacco was a rough crop.
 It treated the land poorly, draining the soil of nutrients.
 Tobacco fields did not last forever.
 In fact, fields rarely survived more than four or five cycles of growth, which left them dried and barren, incapable of growing much more than patches of grass.
-Of course, tobacco is, and was, an addictive substance, but because of its violent pattern of growth, farmers had to move around, purchasing new lands, developing new methods of production, and even creating new fields through deforestation and westward expansion.
+Of course, tobacco is, and was, an addictive substance, but because of its declining yields, farmers had to move around, purchasing new lands, developing new methods of production, and even creating new fields through deforestation and westward expansion.
 Tobacco, then, was expensive to produce—and not only because of the ubiquitous use of slave labor.
-It required massive, temporary fields, large numbers of slaves and laborers, and constant movement.
+It required massive, temporary fields, large numbers of laborers, and constant movement.

 Cotton was different, and it arrived at a time best suited for its success.
 Petit Gulf cotton, in particular, grew relatively quickly on cheap, widely available land.
 With the invention of the cotton gin in 1794, and the emergence of steam power three decades later, cotton became the common person’s commodity, the product with which the United States could expand westward, producing and reproducing Thomas Jefferson’s vision of an idyllic republic of small farmers—a nation in control of its land, reaping the benefits of honest, free, and self-reliant work, a nation of families and farmers, expansion and settlement.
 But this all came at a violent cost.
 With the democratization of land ownership through Indian removal, federal auctions, readily available credit, and the seemingly universal dream of cotton’s immediate profit, one of the South’s lasting traditions became normalized and engrained.
 And by the 1860s, that very tradition, seen as the backbone of southern society and culture, would split the nation in two.
 The heyday of American slavery had arrived.